jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl7.md

 #### v.16
 >Do not be overrighteous, neither be overwise—why destroy yourself?

+Being "overrighteous" is an obvious synonym for that type of Pharisaism that Christ warned against  ([Mt 5:20](Matthew5#v.20);[ 23:1-36](Matthew23)).
+"Overwise" may be the subtle casuistry that such righteousness needs to support it [(Mt 23:16-22](Matthew23)), or it may be the substitute of a vast knowledge of facts for the knowledge needed for practical living (cf. [12:12](Eccl12#v.12)).
+#jstaffordwright

 #### v.18
 >It is good to grasp the one and not let go of the other.
 The man who fears God will avoid all \[extremes\].

 Wisdom is not the knowledge of accumulated facts but the inner strength that comes from a God-instructed conscience.
 There is a link between the fear of God and the true wisdom that gives inner strength (v.10; cf. Pr 9:10), which is here contrasted with mere power.
 #jstaffordwright

+#### v.29
+>This only have I found: God made mankind upright, but men have gone in search of many schemes."

+Universal corruption was that which met his wide investigations, but of one thing he was sure, which he proceeds to specify - he has learned to trace the degradation to its source, not in God's agency, but in man's perverse will.
+That God hath made man upright.
+Koheleth believes that man's original constitution was yasbar, "straight," "right," "morally good," and possessed of ability to choose and follow what was just and right ([Genesis 1:26](Genesis1#v.26), etc.).
+Thus in the Book of Wisdom ([2:23](Wisdom2#v.23)) we read, "God created man to be immortal, and made him an imago of his own nature (ἰιότητος).
+Nevertheless, through envy of the devil, came death into the world, and they that are his portion tempt it."
+But they (men) have sought out many inventions (chishshebonoth); [2 Chronicles 26:15](2Chron26#v.15), where the term implies works of invention, and is translated "engines," i.e. devices, ways of going astray and deviating from original righteousness.
+Man has thus abased his free-will, and employed the inventive faculty with which he was endowed in excoriating evil ([Genesis 6:5](Genesis6#v.5)).
+How this state of things came about, how the originally good man became thus wicked, the writer does not tell.
+He knows from revelation that God made him upright; he knows from experience that he is now evil; and he leaves the matter there.
+#pulpitcommentary